-We agreed the total number of Division I student-athletes who, during the academic year, received a Pell Grant award and the total value of these Pell Grants reported in the NCAA Membership Financial Reporting System to a report, generated out of the Athletic Department's financial aid records, of all student-athlete Pell Grants.
+- > We agreed the total number of Division I student-athletes who, during the academic year, received a Pell Grant award and the total value of these Pell Grants reported in the NCAA Membership Financial Reporting System to a report, generated out of the Athletic Department's financial aid records, of all student-athlete Pell Grants. - > We compared current year Pell Grants total to prior year reported total per the Membership Financial Report submission.
+We inquired and documented an explanation for any variance greater than +/- 20 grants.